 A quick search of news articles could uncover multiple cases of corruption, bribery or scams that started or ended with a surprising culprit – procurement.
 Estimates show that businesses lose around 5% of spend per year to procurement fraud, waste and abuse, with annual losses from $10,000 to $150,000.
 Yet many are blind to the danger.
 One proven method for modernizing the procurement monitoring process is continuous monitoring.

-To learn about organizations’ opinions and experiences with procurement fraud, waste and abuse, SAS and 3GEM surveyed more than 2,000 global business leaders across 38 countries.
+To learn about organizations’ opinions and experiences with procurement fraud, waste and abuse, SAS surveyed more than 2,000 global business leaders across 38 countries.
 The research examined the extent of the problem, how well organizations understand it, and how they’re fighting back.
 While it presents current strategies for countering fraud, waste and abuse, the study also makes the case for adopting an analytical, technology-enabled approach.

 What causes procurement fraud, waste and abuse – and who is behind it?